-- 49. Doctoral students are granted a continuous (uninterrupted) vacation of at least one month each academic year (up to a maximum of two months in total), the date of which is agreed in advance by the doctoral student with the Supervisor. - 50.
-Given important personal and other reasons, after coordinating the issue with the Supervisor, the head of the academic department, and the Doctoral School, the doctoral student may be allowed to interrupt studies temporarily for a total period not exceeding one year under the procedure set out by the University. - 51.
-A doctoral student may request an academic leave of absence due to illness, pregnancy, childbirth and parental leave under the procedure set out by the University.
-A request has to be coordinated with the Supervisor, the head of the academic department, and the Doctoral School, and then submitted to the University AIS with the supporting documents. - 52.
-If a doctoral student fails to begin his/her studies on time or submit his/her work plan under the established procedure, or resume the doctoral studies within 15 calendar days after the interruption of studies, academic leave of absence, trip, illness, etc. without a valid reason, the doctoral student is expelled from the doctoral studies by the order of the Rector.
-A doctoral student may also be expelled from the doctoral studies due to behaviour which is incompatible with the standards of the ethics of the academic community. - 53.
-A doctoral student can conduct research or complete part of their studies at other local or foreign institutions.
+52. Doctoral students are granted a continuous (uninterrupted) vacation of at least one month each academic year (up to a maximum of two months in total), the date of which is agreed in advance by the doctoral student with the Supervisor.

+53. Given important personal or other reasons, after coordinating the issue with the Supervisor, the head of the academic department, and the Doctoral School of the doctoral student's institution, the doctoral student may be allowed to interrupt studies temporarily for a total period not exceeding one year under the procedure set out by the doctoral student's institution.

+54. A doctoral student may request an academic leave of absence due to illness, pregnancy, childbirth and parental leave under the procedure set out by the doctoral student's institution.

+55. If a doctoral student fails to begin his/her studies on time or submit his/her work plan under the established procedure, or resume the doctoral studies within 15 calendar days after the interruption of studies, academic leave of absence, trip, illness, etc. without a valid reason, the doctoral student is expelled from doctoral studies by the order of the head of the doctoral student's institution.
+A doctoral student can also be expelled from doctoral studies due to behaviour which is incompatible with the standards of the ethics of the academic community.

+56. A doctoral student can conduct research or complete part of their studies at other local or foreign institutions.
 This period is included in the total period of the doctoral studies, and the doctoral student receives the full scholarship (support for studies).
-Doctoral students make such trips under the procedure set out by the University, under the decree of the Vice-Rector for Research, based on the submitted application in a specified format, approved by the Supervisor of the doctoral student, the head of the academic department, and the Doctoral School.
-The expenses of the trip may be financed under the projects and programmes administered by the Research Council of Lithuania, the relevant department of the University, or the University funds for students, the host institution, or other funds.
-If the funding is allocated by the University, the documents supporting the incurred expenses are required to be submitted by the doctoral student to the Accountancy Department of the University within three working days after the return from the trip.
+Doctoral students make such trips under the procedure set out by the doctoral student's institution, based on the submitted application in a specified format, approved by the Supervisor, the head of the academic department, and the Doctoral School of the doctoral student's institution.
+The expenses of the trip may be financed under the projects and programmes administered by the Research Council of Lithuania, the relevant department of the doctoral student's Institution or the Institution's funds for students, the host institution, or other funds.
+If the funding is allocated by the doctoral student's institution, the documents supporting the incurred expenses have to be submitted to the doctoral student's institution's Accountancy Department within 3 working days after the return from the trip.